 In addition to the overall level of the TFR, the distribution of birth rates by age of mother has implications for the size of the population.
 As in the prior Trustees Report, the Trustees assume a continuation of the historical trend toward lower birth rates for women below age 20 and higher birth rates for women above age 30 through the transition to the ultimate period.
-Such ongoing tempo effects lead to a somewhat smaller population in the future than if the future relative distribution of birth rates by age of mother were unchanged.
+The change to the cohort-based approach reflects and extends these trends much more than in the 2020 Trustees Report.